keatura/my-ordinary-vault-md/Andefaelt/000_old/Runeforged.md

 **Speed.** Your speed increases by 10 feet, up to 35 feet.

-**Light Step.** When you are travelling alone, you may move stealthily at a normal pace. you may also attempt to hide as a bonus action.
+**Light Step.** You have special padding in your feet to play off your light weight.
+When you are travelling alone, you may move stealthily at a normal pace. you may also attempt to hide as a bonus action.

 **Gliding Wings.**  Due to their small size and weight, Light Runeforged have a unique capability.
 You have a retractable pair of wings capable of gliding.
 When you are falling, you can control your falling speed, to a minimum of 10 feet per round.
 While you are falling, you can move up to your speed per turn.
 - **Overclock.** You gain a fly speed equal to your speed for 1 hour.